-I tell stories about the ramifications of settler colonialism, migration, and capitalism’s wheel of fortune.
-Straddling diaspora and indigeneity, my work navigates the oceanic, cultural and trade circulations between Asia, the Americas and Europe.
+Through the social history of plants, I shed light on the ramifications of settler colonialism, migration, and capitalism’s wheel of fortune.
+Standing between diaspora and indigeneity, my work navigates the oceanic, cultural and trade circulations between Asia, the Americas and Europe.
 My research-based process assembles surviving historical fragments to counter the skewed politics of the archive.
 I borrow the transporting power of smell to retain evaporating memory and fight historical erasure.
-I approach the social history of plants as metaphors for geopolitical struggles with the intention of amplifying worldviews at the core of a socially just and sustainable world.
+I amplify worldviews at the core of a socially just and sustainable world.